Have love, will travel…

 Everything described here just offers a glimpse on my connection to music from the first fandom I got into to the last.
 I love music in many of its forms, shapes and sizes and will continue to tour with the bands I love as long as I can stand upright.

-While Poets of the Fall, Árstíðir, Bruce Springsteen and BAP are the ones closest to my heart and the most important to me, there are many others that I consider great live bands and whose music I love, even though I don’t consider myself a fan.
+While the people listed here are the ones closest to my heart and the most important to me, there are many others that I consider great live bands and whose music I love, even though I don’t consider myself a fan.
 All these have kept me good company on my search for my place in life and all these I plan to blog about.

 …to be continued…